-- 1. If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2024.
-After 31 December 2024, if there is still a waiting list, an 'in-year' waiting list is then held by the school until the end of that school year and the school will liaise with the LA before a place is offered.
+- 1. If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2026.
+After 31 December 2026, if there is still a waiting list, an 'in-year' waiting list is then held by the school until the end of that school year.
 Beyond the first school year, refused preferences do not 'roll over' into future school years.
 Should applicants wish to remain on a waiting list for a future school year, they should submit a new application by 1 June in the relevant year. - 2.
 A child's position on the list will be determined by the oversubscription criteria set out above and will reflect their current circumstances where these circumstances have been provided to the admissions authority.
 The list will also contain all other on-time and late preferences that have been refused or are requested.
-Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 3.
-A new application may be submitted where there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admissions authority agrees requires a new application.
-A parent/carer can apply for a place for their child at any school, at any time.

-4. Being on a waiting list does not affect a parent/carer's right of appeal against an unsuccessful preference.
+Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place becomes available. - 3.
+A new appeal may be submitted where there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admissions authority agrees requires a new appeal. - 4.
+Being on a waiting list does not affect a parent/carer's right of appeal against an unsuccessful preference.